DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSparkline/1 Configuration/minColor.md

 ---
 #include common-colorlist

-Make sure that the [showMinMax](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/showMinMax.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#showMinMax') option is set to **true**, so that this option takes effect.
+Make sure that the [showMinMax](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/showMinMax.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#showMinMax') property is set to **true**, so that this property takes effect.

 To set a color for the maximum point on a sparkline, specify the [maxColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/maxColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#maxColor') option.